DOliberto/DOliberto/README.md

 ## documentation

-documentation is in the source files. if you want to run the server locally, check the documentation in the Dockerfile and in main.py.
+documentation is in the source files. if you want to run the server locally, follow the instructions in main.py.